ferblancodosil/dynamictable/README.md

 - Add i18n to have better UX, for example in title field
 - Add pagination option.
 In this moment, the table only work with scroll infinity.
+- Columns shall sort the rows by clicking on them.
+- Button that adds new rows to the table (no need to write the data for each row, just add a new row with random data).